 - Health and Medicine

 - Deviance and Social Control

 - Sociology of the Environment

 At Hartwick, the direction of each student’s program depends on his or her own interests and career goals.
-Students majoring in sociology design a program of study in consultation with an advisor in the department.
+Students design a program of study in consultation with an advisor in the department.
 A required core of courses introduces the main fields and theories of the discipline and different methods of sociological research and explores social inequality and interpersonal dynamics.

 Hartwick’s sociology professors use a broad range of challenging teaching and learning methods.
 Coursework often entails the use of video production, small group workshops, computer-assisted teaching, field trips, and community-based service-learning opportunities, designed to demonstrate and connect the theory and practice of sociology.